LandRegistry/conceptual-services/README.md

 - commonhold
 - find information about property - citizen
 - services for information - organised around group/need
-- services a citizen dould do themselves, like afer a death of a change of name, and any other ideas?
+- services a citizen dould do themselves, like afer a death or a change of name, and any other ideas?
 - permission to do something, that needs information about property - an owner or someone with a right getting permission, or giving another person access
-- geospatial ideas - what could a geostpatial register do / allow?
+- geospatial ideas - what could a geospatial register do / allow?
+- geotemportal ideas
-- digital casework - if public services changed how would casework change to also suppoert that / work in the future
+- digital casework - if public services changed how would casework change to also support that / work in the future (dont show real data or internal current working)
 - services other people or depts might make, that use data we hold

 this is a lightweight app, to show the main idea or ideas, if you have another prototype with more information, link to that.